 For a complete listing of discussions about literature and writing, please click here:

 Make friends, talk about books, and read and learn in a relaxed community setting.
 The Next Chapter Book Club (NCBC) offers an opportunity for adults and teens with intellectual and developmental disabilities (IDD) to participate in a weekly book club.
-The group will meet on Mondays at 6:30 pm to read aloud and discuss a book for one hour.
+The group meets Mondays at 6:30 pm to read aloud and discuss a book for one hour.
 Books are provided by the library.

 Space is limited; please register by calling Beth Miller at 1-866-941-8188.

 “A Pair of Silk Stockings” (1897) by Kate Chopin

 A woman receives a small windfall and begins to struggle with how to spend it.

 In a world where bullying among young people is an epidemic, this is a refreshing new narrative full of heart and hope.
 R.J.
 Palacio has called her debut novel "a meditation on kindness" - indeed, every reader will come away with a greater appreciation for the simple courage of friendship.
 Auggie is a hero to root for, a diamond in the rough who proves that you can't blend in when you were born to stand out.